Our team believe YOU deserve gold standard care at every contact as we take you from pain to performance.

 Qualifications: Bachelor of Physiotherapy – University of Otago (2018), Postgraduate Certificate in Rehabilitation – University of Otago (2020).

-Clinical interests: Knee and shoulder rehabilitation, post-operative rehabilitation, sport-related injuries, ACL rehabilitation
+Clinical interests: Knee and shoulder rehabilitation, post-operative rehabilitation, sport-related injuries, ACL rehabilitation, return-to-work planning

-Why you love being a physio/part of the team: Empowering people to achieve their rehabilitation goals.
-Meeting new people on a daily basis and ensuring they receive the high quality, person-focused care that they deserve.
-I am passionate about embracing exercise prescription for long term health and function, but also use a variety of manual therapy techniques within my sessions.Book With Jack
+Why you love being a physio/part of the team: Empowering people throughout their rehabilitation journey is a challenging yet rewarding part of being a Physio.
+I am passionate about embracing exercise for long term health and function no matter your age or background!Book With Jack

 Qualifications: Diploma of Physiotherapy, Otago School of Physiotherapy Post Graduate Certificate Manipulation, Post Graduate Certificate Acupuncture